DamoM73/turtle_vid_tute/lesson_1_script.md

 ### First turtle program

 Let get started on our first Turtle program.
-Click the **New** icon and the type the following into the new file and then save it using the name **lesson_1_pt_1.py**.
+Click the **New** icon and then type the following into the new file and then save it using the name **lesson_1_pt_1.py**.

 ```python
 # Our first turtle program
 ```

-The Python programming language has a limited default set of commands (called function), but it also has access to whole libraries of other commands (called modules).
+The Python programming language has a limited default set of commands (called functions), but it also has access to whole libraries of other commands (called modules).
 One of those other modules is called *Turtle*.
 To tell Python to use these other modules, we use the `import` command.
 So we will now tell Python to `import turtle`.
 It is best to always put your `import` commands right at the top of your Python program.

 Your code should look like this: